 Through January 8

-‘No Limits: Zao Wou-Ki” at the Asia Society, is the Chinese-French artist’s first American retrospective since 1968.
+‘No Limits: Zao Wou-Ki” at the Asia Society is the Chinese-French artist’s first American retrospective since 1968.
 After World War II, he created a blend of Western and Chinese sensibility that thrust his works into the mainstream of Abstract Expressionism.
-This exhibition, curated by Michele Yun of the Asia Society in collaboration with Melissa Walt and Ankeley Weitz of the Colby College Museum of Art, astutely focuses on the artist’s experimentation with Western modernism and traditional Chinese aesthetics in the evolution of his individual style through works in oil on canvas, ink on paper, print making, and watercolor.
+This exhibition, curated by Michele Yun of the Asia Society in collaboration with Melissa Walt and Ankeney Weitz of the Colby College Museum of Art, astutely focuses on the artist’s experimentation with Western modernism and traditional Chinese aesthetics in the evolution of his individual style through works in oil on canvas, ink on paper, print making, and watercolor.

 Although his first name, Wou-Ki, means no limits, he nevertheless felt bound by two artistic traditions.
 Born in Beijing in 1920, he spent his formative years in cosmopolitan Shanghai and Hangzhou where he studied Western as well as traditional Chinese art at the National Academy of Art, but during the political postwar turmoil in 1948, he emigrated to Paris.
 The Western influence he brought to France is obvious in a delightful pencil drawing of a young woman in the style of Matisse, somber watercolor sketches of Rembrandt engravings, and a landscape based on Cézanne.